Junior Showmanship at Westminster

 How is Junior Showmanship judged?

-What is Junior Showmanship at Westminster?
+How does Junior Showmanship work at Westminster?

 What breeds are eligible to compete in Junior Showmanship?